simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

   may be quite complicated.
 How does such a topology impact the previous result?

-    When data transfers are the bottleneck, it is likely that a good modeling of the platform becomes essential.
+    When data transfers are the bottleneck, it is likely that good modeling of the platform becomes essential.
 The SimGrid platform models are particularly handy to account for complex platform topologies.

 - What is the best applicative topology?

-    Is a flat master worker deployment sufficient?
+    Is a flat master-worker deployment sufficient?
 Should we go for a hierarchical algorithm, with some forwarders taking large pools of tasks from the master, each of them distributing their tasks to a sub-pool of workers?
 Or should we introduce super-peers,